sapcc/maia/README.md

 The easiest way to deploy Maia as a service is Kubernetes.

-Feel free to reuse our [Maia helm chart](https://github.com/sapcc/helm-charts/tree/master/openstack/maia) which includes Maia and Prometheus.
+Feel free to reuse our [Maia helm chart](https://github.com/sapcc/helm-charts/tree/master/openstack/maia) which includes Maia, Prometheus and Thanos.

 Follow the [Maia operators guide](./docs/operators-guide.md) to learn how to setup the Maia service from scratch and integrate with Prometheus.